 Since 2005, the BBA’s M. Ellen Carpenter Financial Literacy Program has been providing high school students in Massachusetts with the tools to make informed financial decisions.
 Through classroom presentations and a visit to the U.S. Bankruptcy Court, over 5,800 students have been reached by our volunteers.
 Topics include Finance & Budgeting, Using Credit & Credit Cards, Financing a Large Purchase, and the final session, Consequences of Poor Financial Management.

 If you’re interested in volunteering, the session dates and times for 2018 will be released prior to the new year and will be available for sign-up online.
 As a volunteer, you will present at least one classroom session lasting about an hour and will receive training and resources prior to visiting the school.
-Participating high schools are located in Boston and in surrounding suburbs.
+Participating high schools are located in the Greater Boston, Worcester, and Springfield areas.
 This volunteer opportunity is available to lawyers and law students.

 To be included on the program notification email list and to be alerted when sign-up has begun, please contact Cassandra Shavney at [email protected].